Electric motorcycles and scooters: 1980s to 2000s

-In 1988, Ed Rannberg, who founded Eyeball Engineering, tested his electric drag motorcycle in Bonneville.
-In 1992, the January issue of Cycle World carried an article about Ed Rannberg's bike called the KawaSHOCKI.
+In 1988, Ed Rannberg, founder of Eyeball Engineering, tested his electric drag motorcycle in Bonneville.
+In 1992, the January issue of Cycle World carried an article about his bike called the KawaSHOCKI.
 It could complete 1/4 miles in 11–12 seconds.

 In 1995, Electric Motorbike Inc. was founded by Scott Cronk and Rick Whisman in Santa Rosa, California.
-In 1996, EMB Lectra was built by Electric Motorbike Inc., which used a variable reluctance motor.
+In 1996, they released the EMB Lectra which used a variable reluctance motor.
 It had a top speed of about 45 mph and a range of 35 miles.
-About 100 of these were built.
+Around 100 were built.

-In 1996, the first mass-produced electric scooter, Peugeot Scoot'Elec, was released.
-It used Nickel-Cadmium batteries and a range of 40 km.
+In 1996, the first mass-produced electric scooter, Peugeot Scoot'Elec, was released, using Nickel-Cadmium batteries to propel it to a range of 40 km.

 2000s

-On 26 August 2000, Killacycle established a drag racing record of completing a 1/4 mile in 9.450 seconds on the Woodburn track in Oregon.
-Killacycle used lead acid batteries at a speed of 152.07 mph.
-Later, Killacycle using A123 Systems Li-ion nano-phosphate cells set a new quarter mile record of 7.824 seconds breaking the 8 seconds barrier at 168 mph in Phoenix, Arizona, at the All Harley Drag Racing Association (AHDRA) 2007, on 10 November 2007.
+On 26 August 2000, Scotty Pollacheck established a drag racing record of completing a 1/4 mile in 9.450 seconds on the Woodburn track in Oregon.
+Pollacheck rode a Killacycle using lead acid batteries at a speed of 152.07 mph.

-In 2006, Vectrix introduced the first commercially available high performance electric scooter, the VX-1.
+In 2006, Vectrix introduced the VX-1.
 Following insolvency and initial bankruptcy reorganization, the Gold Peak battery group purchased the company in 2009.
-Vectrix expanded product lines, offering the VX-2 and the three wheeled VX-3.
-But Vectrix ceased operations in January 2014 and filed for Chapter 7 bankruptcy liquidation, with its remaining assets auctioned off the following June.
+Vectrix expanded product lines, offering the VX-2 and the three wheeled VX-3 but ceased operations in January 2014 and filed for Chapter 7 bankruptcy liquidation, with its remaining assets auctioned off.

-In February 2009, at the TED conference, Mission Motors, a San Francisco startup led by a former Tesla Motors engineer, unveiled the Mission One, an electric motorcycle capable of 150 mph.
-If achievable, this would make the Mission One the fastest production electric vehicle in the world.

 On April 4–5, 2009, Zero Motorcycles hosted the "24 Hours of Electricross" event in San Jose.
 It is considered the first all-electric off-road endurance race.

 On June 14, 2009, the first electric Time Trial Xtreme Grand Prix (TTXGP) all-electric street motorcycle race took place on the Isle of Man in which 13 machines took part.
 Rob Barber riding a motorcycle built by Team Agni won the race.
 He completed the 37.73 miles course in 25 minutes 53.5 seconds, an average speed of 87.434 mph.

-In September 2009, product manager Jeremy Cleland of Mission Motors broke the AMA electric motorcycle land speed record during the BUB Motorcycle Speed Trials at the Bonneville Salt Flats in Utah, US riding the company's Mission One.
+In February 2009, Mission Motors started selling the Mission One.
+In September 2009, Jeremy Cleland broke the AMA electric motorcycle land speed record during the BUB Motorcycle Speed Trials at the Bonneville Salt Flats in Utah, US riding a Mission One.
 The bike registered a speed of 150.059 mph.